 Compression works great for sending many different files.
 Compression makes the physical size of the file smaller.
-Imagine you have a bag of potato chips and someone offered you one million dollars to fit it inside of a purse.
-Certainly you’d be able to compress the bag until it fits.
-And, unlike the chips you’ve just ruined, file compression doesn’t wreck the file you want to compress.
-The file will also send much quicker.
+Imagine you have a bag of potato chips and someone offered you one million dollars if you could fit the chips inside of a small purse.
+Certainly, you’d be able to compress the bag until it fits.
+Furthermore, unlike the chips you’ve just ruined, file compression doesn’t wreck the file you want to compress.
+Once it is unzipped (similar to decompression), the files return to normal.
+The file will also send much quicker when compressed, due to its new size.

 - Right-click the file you wish to compress